jaanga/fgx-plane-spotter/issues.md

 ## 2014-02-11 ~ FGx Plane Spotter r2.2 ~ Theo

 Planes: issues with aircraft altitudes and headings.
 Planes are probably heading magnetic and so far the app is true only.
-Sometimes the ILS cones point downward!?!
-Lots of issues with diagrams and going to zoom level 7 and below.
+Sometimes the ILS cones point downward!?! << 2014-02-14 ~ fixed.
+It was a degrees to rdians thing Lots of issues with diagrams and going to zoom level 7 and below.
 Thus mostly turned off for now.
 Must work on better formula for controlling the scaling of the elevations.